-Dead fish lined the beach as red tide impacted the coastlines.
-We saw no signage to inform tourists of red tide or health impacts.
-Workers explained that they were not allowed to post or say anything in reference to red tide.
-We asked visitors if they knew why there were dead fish all across the beach, and they shook their heads "no" as they wheezed.
+The beach was filled with dead fish because of the red tide affecting the coast.
+There were no signs or information to warn tourists about the red tide or its health effects.
+Workers were not permitted to communicate or display anything related to the red tide.
+We asked the visitors if they knew why there were dead fish on the beach, but they shook their heads "no" as they wheezed.

 - Eating shellfish or fish containing toxins